Padavalkar/Business-Insight-360/README.md

 **Home Page**: The first page includes navigation to all views and a summary of each for easy access.

-Finance View: Shows P&L statements, top/bottom performing products and customers, product segment performance by region, and Year on Year P&L comparison.
+**Finance View**: Shows P&L statements, top/bottom performing products and customers, product segment performance by region, and Year on Year P&L comparison.
 A button displays Net Sales performance vs. Last Year and vs. Target.

-#### Sales View: For the sales team to analyze product and customer performance in each region with similar filters as the Finance View.
+**Sales View**: For the sales team to analyze product and customer performance in each region with similar filters as the Finance View.

-#### Marketing View: Contains Gross Margin %, Net Profit %, Operational Expenses, and Cost of Goods Sold.
+**Marketing View**: Contains Gross Margin %, Net Profit %, Operational Expenses, and Cost of Goods Sold.
 Helps in deciding marketing budgets and identifying potential customers and markets.

-#### Supply Chain View: Provides data on demand forecasting and inventory management.
+**Supply Chain View**: Provides data on demand forecasting and inventory management.
 Shows historical forecast accuracy and highlights issues, like a drop in Accessories segment performance.

-#### Executive View: A consolidated report with key metrics like Net Sales, Return on Capital %, Gross Margin %, Net Profit %, Forecast Accuracy %, Market Share, top-selling products, and top customers.
+**Executive View**: A consolidated report with key metrics like Net Sales, Return on Capital %, Gross Margin %, Net Profit %, Forecast Accuracy %, Market Share, top-selling products, and top customers.
 Designed for senior stakeholders to get a quick overview without delving into details.

 #### Tools Used in Project:
 •	MS Excel